eS-IT/composertoolbox/README.md

 ## Lizenz

-Distributed under the LGPLv3 license.
+Distributed under the [LGPLv3](https://spdx.org/licenses/GPL-3.0-or-later.html#licenseText) license.
+See `LICENSE` for more information.